Pentagon awaits possible Amazon challenge over cloud deal

 The comments from Trump were “inappropriate and improvident,” though it would be a challenge for Amazon to prove the White House applied undue pressure in a way that made a difference, said Steven Schooner, a professor of government procurement law at George Washington University.

-Then again, given Trump’s known antipathy toward the company, Schooner said Amazon may not have much to lose in picking a fight.
+Then again, given the high stakes and Trump’s known antipathy toward the company, Schooner said Amazon may not have much to lose in picking a fight.

 Amazon didn’t return requests for comment about its next steps.